 Domestic Violence Articles

 Domestic violence is defined as abuse from one person against another individual that takes place within a domestic setting, which could include marriage or an environment where two people live together.
 Sometimes called domestic abuse, DV can be called intimate partner violence when a partner commits abuse toward their spouse.
 Domestic violence can take place in a relationship with heterosexual relationships, same-sex partnerships, or across any gender lines.
-It can occur between partners, parents, and children, or the elderly.
+It can occur between partners, parents, children, or the elderly.
 Domestic violence does not have to be physical abuse.
 It can include, verbal, emotional, mental, financial, religious, sexual or reproductive abuse.
 The abuse can be severe.
 A partner could repeatedly be assaulting the other to the point where they are in fear of their lives.
-Domestic violence is a serious crime and should be treated that way.
+Domestic violence is a serious crime and it should be treated that way.